 The course builds on the Level 1 course on plate tectonics and sets igneous, metamorphic and sedimentary rocks within their geological context.
 It will look at igneous suites and their geochemical characterization, and how this can be used to identify their plate tectonic setting.
 Metamorphic rocks will be used to infer geological indicators.
 The course will also build on the student's understanding of structural geology from GEOL1104, and explore the different tectonic styles found in different parts of the Caribbean and their importance to geological resources.

-• Final Written Examination (2 hours) 50%

-• Coursework: 50%

-• 2500-word Field Report 10%

-• 8 Laboratory Exercises 40%
+2500-word Field Report 10%8 Laboratory Exercises 40%

 INTRODUCTION TO GEOGRAPHICAL INFORMATION SYSTEMS

 Two (2) of: